Royal Mews: Royal and state carriages

-In less regular use is Queen Victoria's State Sledge, one of a number of royal sleighs in the Mews.
+In less regular use is Queen Victoria's state sledge, one of a number of royal sleighs in the Mews.

-Also on display are some of the historic and immaculately kept liveries and harnesses (which likewise see regular use), ranging from the plainer items used for exercising and working horses, to the richly ornamented State liveries and harnesses designed for use with the similarly appointed State coaches.
+Also on display are some of the historic and immaculately kept liveries and harnesses (which likewise see regular use), ranging from the plainer items used for exercising and working horses, to the ornamented state liveries and harnesses designed for use with the similarly appointed state coaches.